 Back pain, pain in the buttocks or pain in the legs, along with weakness, is the most common symptoms of Spinal Stenosis.
 The harshness of symptoms is dependent on the severity, and degree of shrinkage in the spinal canal.
 Also, the degree of nerve compression within the foramina can significantly increase symptoms of spinal canal stenosis.
 However, there are other disorders the can complicate the degree of symptoms of a canal stenosis.
 Spinal canal shrinkage is a serious health condition.
 Neglect or worsening can lead to life-altering disabilities.
 In fact, minor spinal issues can become significantly painful in the presence of spinal canal stenosis or shrinkage.

 Lumbar stenosis is the most common type of spinal stenosis.
 It is only second to cervical stenosis.
 While lumbar spinal stenosis can occur at any segment, it is most common at the L4-L5 or the L5-S1 segments of the spine.

 The lumbar stenosis mimic symptoms of vascular insufficiency.
 Patients with vascular insufficiencies are diagnosed with claudication.
 In vascular insufficiency, the pain lessens when sitting and worsen while walking.
 But, with lumbar spinal stenosis, the pain is present in sitting and walking.
 However, lumbar stenosis patients complain of increased pain during sitting positions.

-With sitting, relief of symptoms is typical in those diagnosed with lumbar spinal stenosis to experience a relief of symptoms when seated.
+It is common for people diagnosed with lumbar spinal stenosis to experience a relief of symptoms when seated.
 If the stenosis is severe, sitting will also be quite painful.
 Lumbar stenosis patients describe leg pain or fatigue with walking.
 Many will even describe increased tolerance or relief while leaning forward on a shopping cart such as when walking when flexed forward to walking.
 While lumbar spinal stenosis can occur at any segment, it is most common at the L4-L5 or the L5-S1 segments of the spine.